kevinzjy25/Auto-install/README.md

 wireshark,
 asssd,memreduct.

-3.If you have any questions, please send them to:kevinzjy5@gmail.com.
+3.If you have any questions, you can send emails to:kevinzjy5@gmail.com.